PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 ## Integrating with Third-Party Stores

-Using a Virtual Currency is one option when buying Virtual Goods but what if you want to hook up to a third-party store to handle real money transactions?
-GameSparks supports integration with Google Play, the iOS App Store, and Windows Store to allow you to do just that.
+Using a Virtual Currency is one option when buying Virtual Goods.
+What if you want to hook up to a third-party store to handle real money transactions?
+GameSparks supports integration with Google Play, the iOS App Store, and Windows Store to allow you to do just that!

-The following three sections cover the specifics of integrating each store type with the GameSparks platform.
+This section explains how to integrate each store type with the GameSparks platform.
 In all cases the underlying flow is the same:

 1. The player requests a purchase to be made within the Game Client.
 2. The Game Client calls the Store API on the device to process the transaction.